Transfer admissions in the United States: Transferring within a state

 The consensus view is that transferring from a two-year college to a four-year college—within one state—is smoother than transfers from one state to another.
 Since community and two-year college programs are often supported by government subsidies at the county or state level, and lawmakers strive to increase educational opportunities for students within their state, there have been many efforts by state legislatures and administrators in flagship universities to facilitate the switch-over from two-year to four-year colleges within each state.
 In addition, many state colleges standardize their requirements for incoming transfer students, which helps to expedite intrastate transfers.

+Arizona State University (ASU) in Tempe, Arizona offers tools such as the Transfer Guide to aid students in planning their course-by-course path toward transfer and degree progression.
+According to ASU, the Transfer Guide (available at the ASU Transfer Guide portal) evaluates hundreds of thousands of courses and allows students to build personalized pathways into most ASU majors. transferguide.apps.asu.edu.
+ASU maintains formal partnerships with all Maricopa County Community Colleges, as well as with the state's public universities: the University of Arizona and Northern Arizona University.

-For example, the California State University system gives priority to community college students transferring to four-year colleges within California; one estimate was that 60% of students on its 23 different campuses were transfer students.
+Another example is the California State University system gives priority to community college students transferring to four-year colleges within California; one estimate was that 60% of students on its 23 different campuses were transfer students.
 The University of California has an arrangement to accept many students conditionally to one of its 10 undergraduate campuses if students first complete two years of community college; the plan extended these so-called "provisional offers of admission" to 12,700 students in the year 2000 (before the tenth campus opened).
 In 2010, there were reports that 33,700 students were trying to transfer into the University of California system, but that uncertain state funding issues were complicating matters.
 A report in 2012 suggested that "explosive growth in the number of applications" along with cuts in state funding had prevented the University of California, San Diego from continuing their Transfer Admission Guarantee program.